Note: This is part three of a multi-part series exploring the various units within the U.K. Special Forces (UKSF).

 The SBS began service during World War II as the Special Boat Section, an army commando unit tasked with amphibious operations.
 The men of this young unit weren’t exceptionally well-equipped or qualified, but they were enthusiastic, resourceful, and cunning.
 Operators usually worked in pairs, paddling ashore in canoes launched from submarines to sabotage high-value targets such as railways and communications systems.
 The original raids took place along the coasts of Italy and the Mediterranean islands.

 The new special operations force also developed anti-shipping skills, using canoes to creep into harbors and plant mines on the hulls of enemy ships.
-In November 1942, one group of Royal Marines—who came to be known as the Cockleshell Heroes—carried out a courageous raid on German shipping that took them far up the Gironde estuary where they sank four enemy ships.
+In November 1942, one group of Royal Marines, who came to be known as the Cockleshell Heroes, carried out a courageous raid on German shipping that took them far up the Gironde estuary where they sank four enemy ships.
 Expertise in clandestine infiltration made the SBS the ideal choice for inserting and extracting secret agents in the European theater, a task they carried out many times throughout the course of the war.

-The SBS has been involved in every British military campaign since WWII, as well as a number of counterterrorism operations, counternarcotics missions, and hostage rescue operations.
+The SBS has been involved in every British military campaign since WWII, as well as in a number of counterterrorism operations, counternarcotics missions, and hostage rescue operations.
 With deployments in all of the U.K.’s current theaters of operation, the SBS maintains a high operations tempo and has been forced to rely on its reserve element to backfill troops.